MSFT-Cantro/project-ledger-docs/bugs.md

 Item#7 ✅ COMPLETED
 Line items on Quotes and Invoices look and function a little different, can we make the line item component on the quote page the standard and give invoice the same one and align the functionality so they work the same.

+Item#8
+The inventory page is using a differnet layout then the other pages.
+Can you standaize it so that it looks and functions like the other pages.